Marcum Commercial Construction Index Reports Nonresidential Construction Industry Slowing as Economy Cools

 Marcum Construction Services

-One of the leading construction accounting firms in the U.S., Marcum LLP’s Construction group provides audit, consulting, and taxation services to clients ranging from start-ups to multi-billion-dollar enterprises.
+One of the leading construction accounting firms in the U.S., Marcum’s Construction group provides audit, consulting, and taxation services to clients ranging from start-ups to multi-billion-dollar enterprises.
 The group’s professionals, among the country’s foremost experts in construction accounting, are frequent industry authors and speakers and also serve as technical reviewers for the AICPA’s construction audit and taxation guides.
 In addition to the quarterly Marcum Commercial Construction Index, the group publishes the annual Marcum JOLT Survey Analysis, a discussion of employment trends in the construction industry, and the Marcum Contractor Compensation Quarterly.